Towards the Usage of Window Counting Constraints in the Synthesis of Reactive Systems to Reduce State Space Explosion: Introduction

 Combining these observations, the presented approach can be summarized as follows: Consider a two-player game graph and some specifications in the form of counting constraints.
 For solving the synthesis problem of finding a strategy for the system, such that the counting constraints are fulfilled, start with a subset of counting constraints that result in a small game graph or a trivially winnable game.
 Calculate winning strategies (if existent) and check what the (non-)existence of a winning strategy means for a game with refined/relaxed (depending on the constraints) constraints.
 This information gives reliable hints on which parts of the game with adapted values in the counting constraints are worth to investigate in the next iteration step and which parts of the game graph can then be neglected, leading to a reduction in the state space.
-In each iteration, the set of considered counting constraints converges more to the game of interest.
-Although the size of the game graphs may increase in each iteration, the gained state space reduction leads to a synthesis algorithm more efficient than when considering the game of interest as a whole from the beginning.
+With each iteration, the set of considered counting constraints converges to the game of interest.
+Although the size of the game graphs may increase in each iteration, the gained state space reduction leads to a synthesis algorithm heuristically more efficient than when considering the game of interest as a whole from the beginning.
 If the original game without window counting constraints is a reachability, safety, Büchi, co-Büchi or parity-game, then the synthesis task in each iteration can be done by any synthesis algorithm fitting to the game class.
-Our motivation for starting with a game graph accompanied with counting constraints instead of a pure set of specifications comes from the robotic domain.
-In many applications, automated guided vehicles are moving in specified areas (like a factory floor).
-Modeling the setting as a game graph in which states encode the position of systems arises naturally.
+This approach is not improving the complexity class of the synthesis problem, but shall serve as suggestion on how to improve existing synthesis algorithms heuristically for games that use counting constraints.